jeremywillans/ha-rest980-roomba/README.md

 Copy the contents of the Vacuum directory from Github into this folder.

-Note: The image.php file will need updating, but this will be done after the setup is complete.
+**Note:** The image.php file will need updating, but this will be done after the setup is complete.

 ### Step 4: Configure Docker / HA Add-on
 I use docker compose for all my HA related images, but have also listed the docker run command (copied from the rest980 github page)
 I have also included an example PHP Docker Image which i use to host the map.

-To allow this to work on Hass.io - I have created a custom github repository which can be added to Hass.io allowing the installation of the rest980 and nginx-php Docker Images (on amd64 systems only - as this is what the source image suports!)
+To allow this to work on Hass.io - I have created a custom github repository which can be added to Hass.io allowing the installation of the rest980 and nginx-php Docker Images (support arm and amd64 platforms)

+**Note:** Docker Hub only hosts a amd64 version of rest980, I have configured the HA Addon (formerley HASS) to build the image locally so it works on RPi (armv7).
+If you dont use HA and want to run rest980 on a non-arm64 platform, you will need to build the image manually.

 **DOCKER-COMPOSE**
 ```